Nash County Public Schools

-Nash County Public Schools covers a 591 sqmi area covering all of Nash and part of Edgecombe counties in the U.S. state of North Carolina.
+Nash County Public Schools covers a 591 sqmi area covering all of Nash County in the U.S. state of North Carolina.

 History

 Rocky Mount City Schools merged with the Nash County Schools in 1992 to create Nash-Rocky Mount Public Schools.

 Southern Nash High School took the place of Spring Hope High, Coopers High 1–12, Bailey High, and Middlesex High.

 In 2020, the district was renamed to Nash County Public Schools.